Uchswas/pynguin/README.md

 # Pynguin Test Case Generator for Dataframes

-This repository demonstrates the usage of the modified Pynguin module to automatically generate unit tests for Pandas Dataframes.
+This repository demonstrates the usage of the modified Pynguin module to automatically generate unit tests for Pandas Dataframes and Torch Tensors.

 ## Getting Started
-1. Clone this repository and navigate to its root directory.
+1. Clone this repository and switch to the Demo branch.
+Navigate to the branch's root directory.
 ```bash
   git clone https://github.com/Uchswas/pynguin.git
   git checkout demo